Browser does not support script.

 • 3 compulsory modules in semester 1

-• 4 compulsory modules in semester 2
+• 3 compulsory modules and 1 optional module in semester 2

 You can find out which modules are available in each semester on the Course Specifications.